 The School Direct Secondary course is a full time, one year Initial Teacher Education qualification introducing you to the requirements for teaching to the 11 – 16 age range.
+The salaried route leads to QTS only.
 During the course you are salaried and employed by the school.
 Where appropriate, opportunities to experience post 16 provision will be available.
 It has been designed to enable you to demonstrate evidence of having met the Teachers’ Standards that lead to Qualified Teacher Status.
 We strongly believe that innovative and effective teaching and learning is made possible through a teacher’s full engagement with research informed practice and underpinning theories of learning.
 You will be well supported in becoming a critically reflective teacher capable of inspiring pupils to learn, achieve and flourish.

 You will be supported and taught by specialist tutors with excellent experience, knowledge and research informed expertise.
 Partnership schools provide opportunities for you to learn about pedagogical approaches relevant to your subject specialism and the professional responsibilities of all teachers.